KerwinJL/Parking-Management-System/README.md

 1. Run the create database
 2. Run create table
 3. Run main
-4.Run delete table or delete database (if it is needed) IMPORTANT:Change the information of sql into yours
+4. Run delete table or delete database (if it is needed) IMPORTANT:Change the information of sql into yours